Joiry/HSL_Carp/slurm.md

 $ scancel <jobid>
 ~~~

-We can look up its info still with the sacct command above
+We can look up its info still with the sacct command above.